Istishab: Types

 Istishab is divided into several types.
 The majority of the scholars agree upon three types.

 Presumption of the original absence

 It is the absence of any Shariah norms on an adult Muslim, until their legitimacy is established.
-An example is the absence of the mandatory sixth prayer for a Muslim, the resumption of the person's innocence in a crime, etc. Islamic theologians are unanimous regarding the validity of this type.
+An example is the absence of the mandatory sixth prayer for a Muslim, the presumption of the person's innocence of a crime, etc. Islamic theologians are unanimous regarding the validity of this type.

 Basis in everyday life is permissibility

 The overwhelming majority of jurists believe that the basis in useful everyday things is permissibility and in harmful things is prohibition.
 For example, a certain type of food is allowed until a Sharia argument is established, proving its prohibition.

 Presumption of existence before evidence is available

 If there are Sharia texts with respect to any norm, backed up by the Istishab, then statements about the abolition of this rule will not be accepted until they are backed up by evidence.
 An example is the continued ownership of property rights.
 The application to terminate property will not be accepted until evidence is submitted supporting these statements.
 Another example is the validity of the ablution, which will not invalidated on the mere basis of doubt.